Nuclear mass parabola and its applications: The results and discussions

 There are two kinds form for description of the mass-dependent symmetry coefficient.
 One is written by Danielewicz and Lee as $a_{\rm sym}(A)=S_{0}/(1+\kappa A^{-1/3})$ \cite{Deniel09}, where $S_{0}$ is the volume symmetry energy coefficient of the nuclei and $\kappa$ is the ratio of the surface symmetry coefficient to the volume symmetry coefficient.
 The other form is frequently used and written as $a_{\rm sym}(A)=S_{0}(1-\kappa A^{-1/3})$ \cite{Moller95,Stoi07,Satu06,Sama07,Kolo10,Jiang12}.
 Fig. 5 shows the symmetry energy coefficient $a_{\rm sym}(A)$ as a function of A from Eq.
 (11).
-The open circles denote the results removed the shell corrections from the KTUY model being taken into account.
-But it also show some odd-even staggerings and fluctuations, they can be caused by nuclear residual pairing interaction and the nuclear surface diffuseness correction effect.
+The open circles denote the results without the shell corrections.
+But it also shows some odd-even staggerings and fluctuations, they can be caused by nuclear residual pairing interaction and the nuclear surface diffuseness correction effect.
 The blue solid curve and the red dashed curve denote the results of two analytic expressions in which the coefficients are determined by fitting the open circles.
 By performing a two-parameter fitting to the $a_{\rm sym}(A)$ obtained previously by the relation Eq.(11), we have obtained the values of $S_{0}$ and $\kappa$.
 With 95\% confidence intervals, we obtain the values of $S_{0}=26.575\pm0.271$ and $\kappa=0.99\pm0.035$, and the corresponding rms deviation is 389 keV, if assuming mass dependence of symmetry energy coefficient $a_{\rm sym}(A)=S_{0}(1-\kappa A^{-1/3})$.
-When adopting $a_{\rm sym}(A)=S_{0}/(1+\kappa A^{-1/3})$, one obtains $S_{0}=30.102\pm0.741$ MeV and $\kappa=2.091\pm0.166$, respectively, with an rms deviation of 398 keV.
+By adopting $a_{\rm sym}(A)=S_{0}/(1+\kappa A^{-1/3})$, one obtains $S_{0}=30.102\pm0.741$ MeV and $\kappa=2.091\pm0.166$, respectively, with an rms deviation of 398 keV.
 The result is shown in Fig.5 by the red dashed curve.
 The obtained values of $S_{0}$ and $\kappa$ are in agreement with the range of $S_{0}=31.1\pm1.7$ MeV and $\kappa=2.31\pm038$ given by Min Liu \cite{Liu10}.